 Pages Wood provides visitors with a variety of walking trails and safe off-road cycling for the kids.

 Visit Thames Chase Forest Centre for a day of walking, cycling, wildlife watching or adventure play.
-You'll find a cafe and shop inside the visitor centre to help you refuel after your adventure.
+You'll also find a Visitor Centre with a cafe and shop to help you refuel after your adventure.

 Go for a gentle stroll in Tylers Wood and see right across the Docklands and the City of London.